– MOVING TERMS

 Payment must be in the form of cash, traveler’s checks, money order, a bank cashier’s check or a credit card.
 Credit card payment must be pre-approved prior to loading.
 Personal checks are not accepted.

 A company that provides truck transportation.
 There are two types of motor carriers: private and for-hire carriers.

 The gross weight minus the tare weight.
 You are entitled to a copy of the scale ticket to verify your shipment’s actual net weight.

 The carrier will not accept shipment property that will contaminate or damage (i.e., bug infestations, chemicals, propane tanks, etc.) the carrier’s property or the property of other customers, nor will it remove items that would damage the article or the premises (i.e., furniture that will not fit through doorways).
 Further, the carrier will not accept liability for items of a perishable nature (food, wine collections, plants, etc.).

-Registration issued by a state or Federal governmental entity authorizing a carrier to move household goods for compensation between designated geographical areas.
-A van line's agent may also have its own separate "operating authority" issued by a state or Federal governmental entity, to move shipments within a certain geographical area.
+The registration issued by a state or federal governmental entity authorizing a carrier to move household goods for compensation between designated geographical areas.
+A van line agent may also have its own separate “operating authority” issued by a state or federal governmental entity, to move shipments within a certain geographical area.

 The document authorizing the carrier to transport your household goods.

 The number used to identify your shipment.
 It appears in the upper right corner of the Bill of Lading and on the Order for Service.